dpolshin/luce/readme.md

 ---------------------------------

 Known Issues and Shortcuts:
-- not possible to cancel running task, either search or indexing
 - if indexed file is to large to fit into one index segment and search found occurrences in several segments, they will be presented several times in result
 - search result length is limited to 5k items,